Hilary Winch, Head of Workplace Health, Safety and Wellbeing at NNUH, explains:

 In the words of Hilary, “We can get all 9,000 staff, in theory, doing their risk assessments at the same time.
 We couldn’t do all 9,000 staff manually at the same time.”

-Because Rainbird’s tool relies on computing power, you can run as many concurrent risk assessments as needed.
-Rainbird’s tool takes the expertise of a specialist and applies it consistently, every single time.
+Because the Rainbird platform relies only on computing power, you can run as many concurrent risk assessments as needed.
+It takes the expertise of a specialist and applies it consistently and at scale, every single time.

 It also accounts for unique risks to Black, Asian and Middle Eastern (BAME) people and other highly vulnerable groups—and did so early on (when many manual risk assessments did not).